 Revenue Growth & Market Exposure

-Pembina is best positioned to meet customer demand for integrated services.
-Its pipelines and facilities divisions are constructing $3 billion of capital projects.
-Its Prince Rupert Terminal which is currently under construction is expected to go into service in the second half of 2020 and should support the development of an export terminal business.
+Pembina is best positioned to meet customer demand for integrated services and support the growing use of natural gas and natural gas liquids.
+Its Prince Rupert Terminal is also expected to support the development of an export terminal business.

-According to the management, Pembina’s annual organic growth of $1 to $2 billion is self-funded.
-A strong pipeline of projects, access to premium markets and a strong financial position should help the company maintain its dividend growth streak in the future.
+Pembina realized $150 million of cost savings during the year.
+A strong pipeline of projects, access to premium markets, and a strong financial position should help the company maintain its dividend growth streak in the future.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield Raw||Yield||PayoutRatio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph|